You can reduce your chances of falling victim to fraud and identity theft with the help of these everyday safety tips.

 Only carry the identification you need on a daily basis in your wallet, purse, or briefcase.
 Don’t carry your Social Security card with you.
 It’s a good idea to make copies of all of the information that you carry (credit cards, driver's license and insurance cards) and keep the copies in a secure place such as a safe, locked drawer, or safe deposit box.
 If they are stolen or you lose them, you’ll have a record of who to call.

-Be cautious when asked for your Social Security number.
+Be cautious when asked for your or someone in your family’s Social Security number.
 Always verify the reason it is required.
 Never write your Social Security number on your checks.
 Keep documents that contain your Social Security number in a secure place such as a locked drawer.
+This should include documents belonging to your children, parents and other members of your family.

 Receive account statements online